-The Statement of Changes in Net Assets shows purchases to and redemption (withdrawals) from the Fund, as well as additions and deductions due to operations during the fiscal year.
+The Statements of Changes in Net Assets show purchases to and redemptions (withdrawals) from the Fund, as well as additions and deductions due to operations during the fiscal year.
 The net increase (or decrease) is the change in net assets owned by participants since the end of the previous fiscal year.
+The following table is a Condensed Statement of Changes in Net Assets for the years ended September 30, 2006 and September 30, 2005.